Green Pozole with Chicken: How to Make Pozole Verde

 Instructions

-- In a large stock pot, bring chicken, onion, garlic, celery, and salt to a boil with enough water to cover chicken by three inches (about 4 liters) over medium-high heat.
+• In a large stock pot, bring chicken, onion, garlic, celery, and remaining tablespoon of salt to a boil with enough water to cover chicken by three inches (about 4 liters) over medium-high heat.
 Once water comes to a strong boil, cook ingredients for 30 minutes.
-Once chicken is fully cooked and pot is cool enough to handle, strain broth into another pot and reserve chicken.
+Once chicken is fully cooked and pot is cool enough to handle, strain broth into another pot and reserve both chicken and broth.
 Discard onion, garlic, and celery.
 Once slightly cool, shred chicken.

 A Note from Lola